-- Added Alliterative Appeal: The titles of pretty much every book he's ever released (Holidays With Hags, Traveling With Trolls, Year With a Yeti...)
+- Added Alliterative Appeal: The titles of every book he's ever released (Holidays With Hags, Traveling With Trolls, Year With a Yeti...)

-- Attention Whore: Oh, yes.
-When he tells Harry about his childhood, he gives the impression that he was always this trope, but it's only as an adult that he achieved the fame he craved.
-That's assuming, of course, that anything he said was true.
-He doesn't have a great record for telling the truth, after all.
+- Attention Whore: When he tells Harry about his childhood, he gives the impression that he was always this trope, but it's only as an adult that he achieved the fame he craved.

-- Word Of God confirms that he was always like this, due to being spoiled by his mother.
+- Word of God confirms that he was always like this, due to being spoiled by his mother.
 His years as a student at Hogwarts can best be summarized as him trying his damnedest to be the center of attention, including (but not limited to) carving his name into the Quidditch pitch (for which he received a week's worth of detention), shooting an over-sized hologram of his own face into the sky, and mailing 800 Valentines to himself on Valentine's Day!
+That's not even mentioning that he went around telling people that he was going to create a Philosopher's Stone before he graduated, captain the English Quidditch team to World Cup glory, and then settle down to be Britain's youngest Minister of Magic.
 It got so bad that when he finally graduated, everyone in Hogwarts breathed a sigh of relief.